- Home >

 LEAVE the area immediately and move a safe distance away from the potential leak, while avoiding any action that may cause sparks.
 Do not try to identify the source or to stop the leak yourself.

-AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark, possibly causing a fire or explosion.
+AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark or open flame, possibly causing a fire or explosion.
 Natural gas is non-toxic, lighter than air and displaces oxygen.
 In severe cases, if not used properly, natural gas can also lead to asphyxiation.

 CALL Atlanta Gas Light at 877.427.4321 or 911 once you are out of the area of the suspected leak and in a safe place.
 Stay away until Atlanta Gas Light or emergency personnel indicate it is safe to return.